ArmanDris/DinoMatch/README.md

-# DemoImageEmbedder
+# DinoMatch

-A python script that uses facebook's dino ViT Embedder to create image embeddings.
-I plan to make a small flask app and SvelteKit UI to easily run similarity search on the images.
+This image similarity search combines facebook's dino ViT Embedder and QDrant's vector similarity search.
+There is also a very basic RGB Embedder that I created, it is much worse than the dino model but it works well for understanding how similarity search works in QDrant.

 ## Usage: